Linux

 Performance

-Displays charts of the main performance counters of the device, based on data collected during the last two hours.
+Displays graphs of the device's main performance counters, based on data collected over the last two hours.
 The following are included:

-At the top, a link allows access to the Analyzer module.
+At the top, a link grants access to the Analyzer module.

 Jobs